|terms of reference|

 NW TAR's initial feedback to Transport for the North on the TransPennine Tunnel Wider Transport Connectivity Assessment Study is available here.

 Transport for the North invited comments on the Sustainability Appraisal scoping report relating to their Strategic Transport Plan.
 See NW TAR's critique here.

 NW TAR responded to the Highways England consultation on the A5036 Port of Liverpool Access.
 See the response here.

 NW TAR responded to the consultation on the Draft Greater Manchester Spatial Framework.
 See the response here.

-The next conference of TravelWatch NorthWest will be at The Old Fire Station, Salford University on Thursday October 12th 2017.
+The next conference of TravelWatch NorthWest will be at Solaris Centre in Blackpool on Thursday, June 14th 2018.
 Keep an eye on the TW NW website for further details.